 There are many benefits of using Sudocrem in your skincare routine, and here are my favourite uses:

 1. Baby Rash

 Sudocrem Antiseptic Healing Cream is great for soothing sore skin, treating nappy rash and is a great product for reducing nappy rash pretty much instantly.
-Whenever we do a nappy change on Max (and previously did the same with Michael) and notice that his little bottom is red or looks sore, then out comes Sudocrem.
-Its healing powers calms the redness and heals the sore spots.
+Whenever we do a nappy change on Baby M (and previously did the same with my eldest) and notice that his little bottom is red or looks sore, then out comes Sudocrem.
+Its healing powers calms the redness and heal the sore spots.
 This is one of my favourite benefits from Sudocrem as it ensures my babies are pain-free and can get on with the rest of their day (and sleep at night) happier.

 - Anhydrous hypoallergenic lanolin is an emollient, soothing and softening skin, while zinc oxide helps to reduce the loss of fluid from the skin

 - Benzyl alcohol has local anaesthetic and antiseptic properties, helping to reduce discomfort